NPSP Classes, Workshops & Playgroups

 1-2-3 Magic Discipline Class

 Parents: Are you finding yourself saying the same things to your kids over and over with them still not listening?
 Are your children bickering amongst each other, not doing chores and whining?
 If you answered yes to any of these then 1, 2, 3 Magic can help!
 This two hour class is parents of children aged 2-12 years old.
 It is designed to parents provide consistent, effective discipline techniques.
-Please call 703-614-7204 or 7208 to register.
+Please call 703-614-7204 or 7208 to schedule an appointment or to register.

 Join this FREE, fun and interactive play group where your child can learn age-appropriate activities designed to imporve their social, cognitive and motor skills.
 In addition, parents can learn new activities and meet new friends.
 Parents with children 5 and under are welcome to attend.